-- 1. Increase primarily related to benefit load changes off set by removal of one-time item in 2024 (portable air conditioner). - 2.
-Decreased related to removal of budget for one-time item in 2024 (Note 1).
+1. Budget increase primarily related to benefit load adjustments off set by removal of one-time item in 2024 (portable air conditioner).

+2. Budget decreased related to removal of budget for one-time item in 2024 (Note 1).

 GARAGE AND FLEET